-We can’t think of anything more comforting than chicken pot pie on a winter night, but amidst the craziness of the holidays, roasting a chicken and making pastry from scratch are out of the question for most of us.
-For this “cheat’s” version, we use rotisserie chicken and frozen puff pastry—that way, you keep your sanity and put an impressive (and always very popular) dinner on the table.
+We can’t think of anything more comforting than chicken pot pie on a winter night, but amid the craziness of the holidays, roasting a chicken and making pastry from scratch are out of the question for most of us.
+For this “cheats” version, we use rotisserie chicken and frozen puff pastry—that way you keep your sanity and put an impressive (and always very popular) dinner on the table.

 1. Preheat the oven to 400°F.

-2. Heat butter in a 2 ¾ quart dutch oven until melted and beginning to foam.
-Add diced onion, carrot, celery, garlic, and herbes de provence and sauté for 10 minutes, until vegetables have softened and are starting to brown.
+2. Heat the butter in a 2¾-quart Dutch oven until melted and beginning to foam.
+Add the onion, carrot, celery, garlic, and herbes de Provence and sauté for 10 minutes, until vegetables have softened and are starting to brown.

-3. Add the flour and cook 1-2 minutes, stirring constantly with a wooden spoon.
+3. Add the flour and cook 1 to 2 minutes, stirring constantly with a wooden spoon.

-4. Add chicken stock and cook, stirring, until sauce has thickened and is the consistency of a puréed vegetable soup (about 7-10 minutes).
+4. Add the chicken stock and cook, stirring, until the sauce has thickened and is the consistency of a puréed vegetable soup (about 7 to 10 minutes).

-6. While the pan cools, lightly flour a clean work surface and unfold puff pastry sheet.
-Roll the sheet out so that you can cut a 12-inch circle (feel free to eyeball this—just be sure the circle is large enough that it will hang over the edge of the dutch oven by at least 1-inch).
+6. While the pan cools, lightly flour a clean work surface and unfold the puff pastry sheet.
+Roll the sheet out so that you can cut a 12-inch circle (feel free to eyeball this—just be sure the circle is large enough that it will hang over the edge of the Dutch oven by at least 1 inch).

-7. In a small bowl, whisk together the egg and 2 tablespoons of water.
+7. In a small bowl, whisk together the egg and water.

-8. Brush this egg wash over the outside edges of the cooled dutch oven to help the dough stick.
-Carefully place the circle of dough on top of the dutch oven and press the overhanging edges against the pot to stick.
+8. Brush this egg wash over the outside edges of the cooled Dutch oven to help the dough stick.
+Carefully place the circle of dough on top of the Dutch oven and press the overhanging edges against the pot.

 9. Using a sharp knife, cut a few slits in the top of the puff pastry, and brush the entire pastry shell with the egg wash so that it browns nicely.